What requirements must coffee comply with to be allowed on the European market?

 - Check the European Commission’s guidance document for information on certain key questions related to import requirements and the European rules on food hygiene and official food controls.

 - Refer to the EU’s Rapid Alert System for Food and Feed (RASFF) database to see examples of withdrawals of coffee from the market and the reasons behind these withdrawals.
 Under ‘Product’, choose the category ‘cacao and cacao preparations, coffee and tea’.
 In addition, you can choose your country under ‘Country’ to see examples of non-compliances.
-This can be a basis for your own risk management system and to avoid future border rejections.
+This can be a basis for your own risk management system and to avoid future notifications or border rejections.

 - Expect buyers to ask you about your harvesting and processing protocols.
 Make sure you have this information available.
 Examples of questions you can expect are: where you dry your coffee, how you avoid foreign materials and if you have a system in place to control fermentation.
 For more information, read this publication to understand what coffee trader Trabocca does to comply with food safety regulations.